 A good way to get started on this is to ask the tenant for a copy of their business plan.
 This gives you an idea of their size, target audience, primary activities, and space requirements.

 A preliminary screening of prospective tenant can reveal financial red flags and is an essential step early in the process.
 It should include a state background check such as this Arizona background check and credit information, at the minimum.
-You might want to opt for a national background check to for thoroughness.
+You might want to opt for a national background check similar to the afp national police check in Australia for thoroughness.
+It can be time-consuming, but it may save you from potential future issues that could arise.
 If you don’t have time to complete this step yourself, services like Experian will do it for you.
 Their service is free to property owners, and provides this vital information on potential tenants:

 - Credit Score, Credit Rating and Credit Score factors